jasondavies/tt-isa-documentation/BlackholeA0/TensixTile/TensixCoprocessor/SFPSTOCHRND_FloatInt.md

 ```

 > [!NOTE]
 > `VC` is specified twice in the syntax to work around a false dependency bug in the automatic stalling logic of some other instructions.
-If instead looking at the encoding diagam (below), the mitigation is to set `VB` equal to `VC`.
+If instead looking at the encoding diagram (below), the mitigation is to set `VB` equal to `VC`.

 ## Encoding